starqi/ljenks-chess/README.md

 TODO

 - Tests for evaluation
+- King traversal squares no longer works with new approach, test that castle can be blocked
+- LMR works but move ordering is probably bad
+    - Debug exact intuition
 - Evaluation using bitboards
 / Bitboards
 - If checked, don't do second round of move tests